yehonatan604/HexaUI-dev/README.md

 React Hexa UI components are built with Tailwind CSS at their core, offering extensive customization options to match your project’s needs:

-- Utility Classes: Override component styles on the fly by passing in your own Tailwind utility classes.
+- **Utility Classes:** Override component styles on the fly by passing in your own Tailwind utility classes.

-- Theme Extension: Customize your entire application by extending Tailwind's configuration to introduce your own design tokens.
+- **Theme Extension:** Customize your entire application by extending Tailwind's configuration to introduce your own design tokens.

-- Variants: Use built-in component variants to apply predefined styles consistently across your app.
+- **Variants:** Use built-in component variants to apply predefined styles consistently across your app.

-- Component Themes: For more advanced styling, override the default component themes to enforce a cohesive design language throughout your project.
+- **Component Themes:** For more advanced styling, override the default component themes to enforce a cohesive design language throughout your project.

+Here’s an example of extending themes with the `List` component:

 ```js
 import { useTheme, List, ListStyleTypes, Sizes } from "react-hexa";